nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 The easiest solution to avoid deadlocks is to **break the Circular Wait condition**.

-Enforcing strict order on lock acquisition prevents deadlocks.
+Enforcing **strict order** on lock acquisition prevents deadlocks.
-- lock resources in the same order everywhere
+Lock resources in the same order everywhere
+{: .notice--primary}

 {% gist nitinkc/442baad95fd069a9ac1645db1f941d1b %}